Dragosh7/FullStackApplication/README.md

-Project Overview
 This project is a Full-Stack Microservices-Based Energy Management System that enables real-time device monitoring, user management, and communication.
 It is built using Spring Boot, React, and Docker, with additional support for Traefik, RabbitMQ, and WebSockets to enhance scalability and performance.

-Technologies Used
-Backend (Microservices Architecture)
+Backend (Microservices Architecture):

 •	Spring Boot – Used to build multiple independent microservices.

 •	Spring Security – Implemented authentication and authorization using JWT.

 •	RabbitMQ – Enables asynchronous messaging between services.

 •	WebSockets – Used for real-time communication in the chat module.

 •	Traefik – Reverse proxy and load balancer to manage traffic between microservices.

 •	Docker – Each microservice runs in a separate container, ensuring portability and scalability.

 •	MySQL – Used as the relational database for storing user and device data.

-Frontend
+Frontend:

 •	React.js – Used for creating an interactive UI.

 •	Material-UI – Provides a modern and responsive design.

 •	WebSockets – Enables real-time chat and notifications.

-Microservices
+Microservices:
 The system follows a microservices architecture, where each service is responsible for a specific function:
 1. User Microservice – Manages user authentication and authorization (Spring Security, JWT).
 2. Device Microservice – Handles device registration and energy data collection.